aktayubrio/futuristic-triceratops-94830/content/pages/posts/how-to-become-a-professional-trader.md

 >
 > ![](https://thumbor.forbes.com/thumbor/fit-in/1200x0/filters%3Aformat%28jpg%29/https%3A%2F%2Fspecials-images.forbesimg.com%2Fimageserve%2F5ef62970c7e8ff000777baec%2F0x0.jpg)
 >
-> It a classic old saying that while you invest always remember that Rome was not built in a day and
+> It is a classic old saying that while you invest always remember that Rome was not built in a day and
 > while you trade always remember that Hiroshima was destroyed in a day.
 No matter how good a
 > setup is stop-loss is a must in addition to that never risk 2% of you capital in a single trade.
 > Moreover if you are not able to understand the market movement at any trading day the best